 The Chinese Studies major requires that the student earn 10 credits from courses with at least three different prefixes.
 Substitutions can be made with faculty approval.
 Credits from study in China will be transferred with faculty approval.

-Requirements for the Chinese Studies Major (10 credits)
+Requirements for the Chinese Studies Major (8 credits)

-- ASIA 201 Gateway to East Asia (1) - CHNSE 499W Senior Seminar (1)
+• CHNSE 499W Senior Seminar (1)